Getting over the gimmicks: Philippa Wraithmell on digital leadership in schools

 A book about digital ecosystems in schools

-Based on her extensive experiences, Philippa’s currently working on a book about building sustainable digital ecosystems in schools.
-Published by John Catt Educational in October 2021, she describes this feat as an opportunity for her to celebrate and highlight the community of educators in the region, as well as share the insights she’s gained.
+Based on her extensive experiences, Philippa’s currently working on a book about building sustainable digital ecosystems in schools, The Digital Ecosystem: How to create a sustainable digital strategy for your school.
+Published by John Catt Educational in November 2021, she describes this feat as an opportunity for her to celebrate and highlight the community of educators in the region, as well as share the insights she’s gained.

 “I set up EdTech UAE, which was a group that met every month, and we would chat about things that were going on," she explains.
 "We were supporting each other through the pandemic, trying to help each other and share resources.
 I had a lot of people email me after catchups saying, ‘I've been asked to do this and I feel really uncomfortable, and nobody's listening to me'.
 It made me feel like I needed to do something."